kool-engine/kool/README.md

 I also have a few demos in place (roughly in order of creation; once loaded, you can also switch between them via the hamburger button in the upper left corner):
-- [Physics - Vehicle](https://fabmax.github.io/kool/kool-js/?demo=phys-vehicle): A drivable vehicle (W, A, S, D) based on the nVidia PhysX vehicles SDK (using [physx-js-webidl](https://github.com/fabmax/physx-js-webidl) / [physx-jni](https://github.com/fabmax/physx-jni).
+- [Physics - Vehicle](https://fabmax.github.io/kool/kool-js/?demo=phys-vehicle): A drivable vehicle (W, A, S, D /
+  cursor keys, R to reset) based on the nVidia PhysX vehicles SDK (using [physx-js-webidl](https://github.com/fabmax/physx-js-webidl) / [physx-jni](https://github.com/fabmax/physx-jni).
   Still work in progress.
 A few more notes on physics [further below](#physics-simulation)
 - [Physics - Joints](https://fabmax.github.io/kool/kool-js/?demo=phys-joints): Physics demo consisting of a chain